Size matters. Really.

 The bane of truck drivers passing through Durham will soon be no more, however.
 The city of Durham’s transportation department announced that the bridge would be closed for several weeks from late-October to early-November 2019 to be raised.

-Update as of October 2019: The city of Durham announced officials will be raising the clearance of the bridge in late-October/early-November of 2019.
+Update as of December 2019: The city of Durham raised the clearance of the bridge eight inches in November, but this slight lift still recently trimmed the top of a truck.